mialkin/docs/csharp/memory/garbage-collection.md

 ## P/Invoke

-The [↑ P/Invoke](https://learn.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke) is a technology that allows you to access structs, callbacks, and functions in unmanaged libraries from your managed code.
+The [↑ P/Invoke](https://learn.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke) or **platform invoke** is a technology that allows you to access structs, callbacks, and functions in unmanaged libraries from your managed code.

 ## Ephemeral generations and segments